Skip to content

 [BUILD] release (semver), rp_uuid[], bp_uuid[], pack_uuid, data_module_uuid, script_module_uuid Identity & versioning.
 Missing IDs regenerate automatically.

-[ANVIL] debug, scriptapi, scriptui, pbr, random_seed, pascal_project_name, last_check, experimental, preview Feature toggles.
+[ANVIL] debug, scriptapi, scriptui, pbr, random_seed, pascal_project_name, last_check, experimental, preview, entry_point, js_bundle_script, minify.
+Feature toggles.

 [NAMESPACE] (reserved for future per‑namespace overrides)